All Episodes

 I don't think it's going to cost him his job.

-Um then they recessed on Thursday, but before they all went home, they did pass that bipartisan defense policy bill over a lot of strong objections from 73 ultra conservatives.
+But before they all went home, they did pass that bipartisan defense policy bill over a lot of strong objections from 73 ultra conservatives.

 And so here's the thing.

-Is it did they put a hold on it?
+Did they put a hold on it?

-But you and I both know, and you've been through a lot yourself, that the 702 is is something that's so very important to Americans right now, as it should be.
+But you and I both know, and you've been through a lot yourself, that the 702 is something that's so very important to Americans right now, as it should be.

 Yeah, absolutely.

-And since then, you know, we had the nine eleven terror attacks in the United States of America, of course, just two months ago in Israel, thirteen hundred uh Israeli and American citizens slaughtered, raped, uh ravaged uh by terrorists, yet uh 702 didn't save any of them.
+Of course, just two months ago in Israel, 1,300 Israeli and American citizens slaughtered, raped, ravaged by terrorists, yet 702 didn't save N item.

 And as a guy who spent over 35 years in uniform, I also voted against the National Defense Authorization Act.